 Since 2015, the EU Court of Justice has repeatedly ruled that Morocco has no sovereignty over Western Sahara, nor any international mandate to administer it.
 The Research Services of the Bundestag qualified Western Sahara as an occupied territory and deemed Morocco's settlement policy in the territory as substantiating a violation of the Geneva Convention.
-Remarkably, Siemens AG itself has referred to Western Sahara as occupied in a report published by the NGO Facing Finance in 2019.
+Remarkably, Siemens AG itself has referred to Western Sahara as occupied in a report published by the NGO Facing Finance in 2019 [or download].

 In recent years, the EU Court of Justice and the UN Treaty Bodies on Civil and Political Rights and on Economic, Social and Cultural Rights have insisted on the Saharawi people's right to free, prior and informed consent regarding any project on their land, as a natural corrolary of their internationally recognised right to self-determination.

 Remarkably, Kaeser stated that Siemens takes the right to self-determination "very seriously", yet the company will not answer the simple question whether they have obtained the consent of the people of Western Sahara to Siemens' operations on their occupied homeland.
 According to Kaeser, the company will carry out a human rights risk assessment in Western Sahara and will in that particular framework refer to the right to self-determination - but he refuses to answer whether the results of such an assessment will be shared with the holders of that particular right; the Saharawi people.

 This is the fifth consecutive time that German engineering company dodges questions on the legality of its activities in Western Sahara at shareholder' meetings.